zhenyuanyu/zhenyuanyu.github.io/_pages/about.md

 Biography
 ------
 I am Zhenyuan Yu, currently a graduate student at the Joint Department of Biomedical Engineering at UNC Chapel Hill and NC State University.
 My research interest is the development of wearable robotics which could help the users have better life quality.
 My skill set mainly contains **mechatronics design**, **development of embedded system**, **motor control**, and **biomechanics analysis**.
-Right now I am looking for a job in the robotics and engineering field.
+Right now I am looking for a next level position in the robotics and engineering field.

 Education
 ------